kej715/DtCyber/NOS2.8.7/README.md

 ## <a id="reconfig"></a>Customizing the NOS 2.8.7 Configuration
-Various parameters of the NOS 2.8.7 system configuration may be changed or added to accommodate personal preferences or local needs.
+Various parameters of the NOS 2.8.7 system configuration may be changed or added to accommodate local requirements and personal preferences.
 For example:
-- Definitions in the system CMR deck may be updated to change parameters such as the machine identifier or system name.
+- Definitions in the system CMR deck may be updated to change parameters such as the machine identifier and system name.
 - Definitions may be updated or added to the system equipment deck to add peripheral equipment or change their parameters.
 - The system's IP address may be defined.
 - The TCP/IP hosts statically known to the system may be defined.
 - The TCP/IP resource resolver configuration may be defined.
-- The NJE node name of the local host may be defined.
+- The network node name of the local host may be defined.
 - Private nodes in a local NJE network may be defined.
+- Networks of NOS 2 hosts supporting CDC Remote Hosts Products protocols may be described.
+- Remote hosts to which the local host may connect using HASP may be defined.
 - Internet e-mail domains may be declared.
+- The Cray Station interface may be configured and activated.
 - etc.

-A script named `reconfigure.js` applies customized configuration.
-The script looks for a file named `site.cfg` in the current working directory.
+A tool named `reconfigure.js` applies customized configuration.
+The tool looks for a file named `site.cfg` in the current working directory.
 This file is where all customized system configuration parameters are expected to be defined.
-The script is called as in:
+If *DtCyber* is started using the command `node start`, the tool may be called by entering the command `reconfigure` at the *DtCyber* `Operator>` prompt.
+Otherwise, the tool may be called as in:

 | OS           | Commands                           |
 |--------------|-------------------------|